2020PB/police-brutality/reports/Oregon.md

 ### Police puncture tires of Snack Van | August 6th

-After giving dispersal directions, police chase protesters and the protest Snack Van, which dispenses food and water to protesters.
+After giving dispersal directions during a protest outside the East Precinct, police chase protesters and the protest Snack Van, which dispenses food and water to protesters.
 The driver of the van was driving in the direction police stated, but police slashed his tires nonetheless.

 tags: property-destruction, protester

 id: or-portland-238

-geolocation:
+geolocation: 45.5169372,-122.5539076

 **Links**